Betadine Sore Throat Gargle (Povidone-Iodine)

 Pregnancy and Breastfeeding

-During pregnancy and lactation, povidone-iodine preparations should only be used if strictly prescribed by the doctor and use should be kept to the absolute minimum.
+During pregnancy and lactation, povidone-iodine preparations should only be used if strictly prescribed by the doctor and its use should be kept to the absolute minimum.
 Absorbed iodine can cross the placental barrier and can be secreted in breast milk.

 Drug Interactions